 For students with a cumulative GPA below 3.0, conditional admission may be granted:

 To apply for admission to either the Master of Arts in Gerontology or Aging Services Management online programs, students must gather and submit the following materials:

-Generally USC accepts up to 4 units—students should provide transcript, course content/syllabus, textbooks/software used to help with credit evaluation.
-Transfer credit evaluation occurs after student has been admitted so there is no way to predict acceptance when advising the student.
+Generally, USC accepts up to 4 units—students should provide transcripts, course content/syllabus, textbooks/software used to help with credit evaluation.
+Transfer credit evaluation occurs after the student has been admitted so there is no way to predict acceptance when advising the student.